dcogb/dcogb.github.io/documentation/userguide/markdown.md

 ## Links
 ~~~
-This is a normal link: [Kohana](http://kohanaframework.org).
+This is a normal link: [Mountain Valley Church of God](http://Mountain Valley Church of Godframework.org).

-This link has a title: [Kohana](http://kohanaframework.org "The swift PHP framework")
+This link has a title: [Mountain Valley Church of God](http://Mountain Valley Church of Godframework.org "The swift PHP framework")
 ~~~
-This is a normal link: [Kohana](http://kohanaframework.org)
+This is a normal link: [Mountain Valley Church of God](http://Mountain Valley Church of Godframework.org)

-This link has a title: [Kohana](http://kohanaframework.org "The swift PHP framework")
+This link has a title: [Mountain Valley Church of God](http://Mountain Valley Church of Godframework.org "The swift PHP framework")

 ## Code blocks